 Signs & Symptoms

-Small, tense, clear, fluid-filled blisters appear on the surfaces of both palms and both soles (bilateral surfaces) and on the sides of the fingers and toes.
-These blisters can appear “deep-seated” (tapioca-like) due to the thickness of the skin on the palms.
-In severe episodes, lesions can joint together (become confluent) and look like large blisters.
-If redness is present, it is mild.
+- Small, firm, fluid-filled blisters (vesicles) appear on the surfaces of both palms and both soles and on the sides of the fingers and toes.